A new step in BDD - Crius

 // explicit reference to actions

-<Scenario desc='User login website' action={Login}>
+<Scenario desc='User logs in to the website' action={Login}>

-<Given desc='User navigate to todo list' action={Navigate} />
+<Given desc='User navigates to the todo list' action={Navigate} />

 { /* Allow Step class AddTodo to be used as an action to promote re-use */ }

-<When desc='User type ${todo} in input field and click "add" button' action={AddTodo} />
+<When desc='User types ${todo} in the input field and clicks the "add" button' action={AddTodo} />

-<Then desc='User should see ${todo} item in todo list' action={CheckTodo} />
+<Then desc='User should see the ${todo} item in the todo list' action={CheckTodo} />

 { /* action is optional */ }

-<Then desc='Just an description' />
+<Then desc='Just a description' />

 </Scenario>